List of Hollyoaks Later episodes

-The first series of Hollyoaks Later was originally named Late Night Hollyoaks and first broadcast five episodes over the course of the week beginning 24 November 2008 and ending on 28.
+The first series of Hollyoaks Later was originally named Late Night Hollyoaks and first broadcast five episodes over the course of the week beginning 24 November 2008 and ending on the 28.
 It was produced by Lucy Allan, who succeeded Bryan Kirkwood as the Hollyoaks producer in 2009.
 The series fared well in the ratings and in 2009, a second series was commissioned and broadcast over five nights beginning on 28 September 2009.
 The second series was produced by Bryan Kirkwood.
 A third series was soon commissioned and began broadcasting over five nights on the week of 25 October 2010.
 The third series was produced by Paul Marquess.
 On 4 March 2011 Channel 4 had commissioned a fourth series due to be broadcast during five nights a week in Autumn 2011.
-In May 2012, it was announced Hollyoaks Later would be returning for a fifth series.
+In May 2012, it was announced Hollyoaks Later would be returning for a fifth series..
+The show also returned for a sixth series in 2013 and two one off specials in 2020 and 2025.